 Neo4J – is a high-performance, NOSQL graph database with all the features of a mature and robust database.
 TraitFinder will upload user’s interests to Neo4j graph.

 Gephi – Gephi is an interactive visualization and exploration platform for all kinds of networks and complex systems, dynamic and hierarchical graphs.
 Gephi will be used to survey and analysis neo4j graph .

+Gremlin – one of TinkerPop tools , Gremlin is a domain specific language for traversing property graphs – with gremlin we can mediate between Neo4j graph to different graph libraries.

 Evaluation

 The proposed research will be evaluated by collecting publicly available data from social networks regarding users’ preferable items and using it to train a graph based recommendation engine.
-Approximately 100,000 profiles are to be crawled; initial test crawls show an average of X subjects of interests per user, with Y items in average listed under each interest album.
+Approximately 100,000 profiles are to be crawled; initial test with 1000 crawled users show an average of 30 subjects of interests per user, with 20 items in average listed under each interest album.

 The cross domain recommendations will be evaluated by using a 10 fold validation as described in Kohavi [1995].
 Of the collected data, 90% will be used to train the recommendation engine and 10% for its evaluations.
 The 10% selected for evaluation will be changed during the evaluation process to include different features of the data.
 Once the evaluation iterations will result with a minimal error (matching recommendations considered as ‘hits’) single test iteration will provide a final result.